Series / Blackpool

 - Hypocritical Humour: Ripley reacts very poorly to learning of Natalie's infidelity.
 When he's sulking about it in the wedding car on the way to Shyanne's wedding, she points out that it's not like he's been able to keep his dick in his pants much since they were married.

-- Love Makes You Evil: Carlisle has a mild case of this.
+- Love Makes You Evil: Carlisle has a mild case of this; falling in love with Natalie just makes him more determined to do whatever it takes to bring down her husband.

 - Musical World Hypotheses: Given that the musical numbers are surrounded by a gritty police drama, Blackpool, seem to fit with the 'Adaptation Hypothesis' best.